What is a Lower Rhytidectomy?

 Who does this procedure suit?

 Both men and women who have noticed signs of ageing appearing in the neck area might be good candidates for a neck lift.
-These changes are often due to loss of collagen in the underlying dermal structure, which leads to skin laxity and the formation of wrinkles.
+These changes are often due to loss of an underlying dermal structure, which leads to skin laxity and the formation of wrinkles.
 This surgical procedure reverses those changes, tightening up the muscle while removing loose skin and recontouring the jawline.

 Candidates should be in reasonably good health without medical conditions that could complicate the safety or results of surgery.
 Your surgeon will assess your concerns, expectations and general health status to determine whether a neck lift is the right choice for you.